echeadle/2_Django/mysite/PROGRESS.md

 6.Limit the query to the number of posts you want to recommend
 16. Creating custom template tags and filters page 106
 17. Creating an inclusion template tag
+18. Creating a template tag that returns a QuerySet
+19.